IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_install_operator_github.md

 Use the following steps to install the operator and driver, with [GitHub](https://github.com/IBM/ibm-block-csi-operator) (github.com/IBM/ibm-block-csi-operator).

-**Note:** Before you begin, you may need to create a user-defined namespace.
-Create the project namespace, using the `kubectl create ns <namespace>` command.
+**Note:** Before you begin, it is best practice to create a user-defined namespace.
+Create the project namespace, using the `kubectl create ns <new-namespace>` command.

 1. Install the operator.